-The Uniting Church is committed to flourishing as a multi-cultural and inter-cultural church.
+The Uniting Church is committed to flourishing as a multicultural and inter-cultural church.
 In 1985, the Uniting Church Assembly made the declaration "We are a multicultural church."
 We continue on our journey to fully realise what it means to be a multicultural church, living faith and life cross-culturally.
-For more information, visit our Multi-cultural and Cross-cultural Ministry page.
+For more information, visit our Intercultural Network page.